nerves-project/nerves/docs/User Interfaces.md

 ### Configure Phoenix

-In order to build the `ui` Phoenix app into the Nerves `fw` app, you need to add some configuration to your firmware config:
+In order to build the `ui` Phoenix app into the Nerves `fw` app, you will need to make some changes to your `fw` application configuration:

 ```elixir
 # fw/config/config.exs